Laos at a Glance

 Explore Luang Prabang's Temples

-With over three-dozen Buddhist temples recognised as a UNESCO World Heritage site, temple-hopping in Luang Prabang is a cultural experience as much as it is sightseeing.
-Unlike many temples-turned-tourist spots in Asia, temples in Luang Prabang are still used by monks and pious locals for prayer and meditation, and they offer a rare glimpse into the lives of Laos' people.
-Luang Prabang is also the place to witness lines of saffron-robed monks walking the streets to collect alms - or gifts of rice - from locals.
-As one of Laos' most spiritual processions, you'll need to follow the lead of your guide to avoid any cultural faux pas.
+Recognised as a UNESCO World Heritage site, Luang Prabang boasts more than three-dozen Buddhist temples and uniquely pious local population.
+Temple-hopping in this incredible city that is as much a cultural experience as it is sightseeing.
+Unlike many temples-turned-tourist spots in Asia, temples in Luang Prabang are still used by monks and pious locals for prayer and meditation.
+They offer a rare glimpse into the lives of local Laotians and the fascinating culture they're a part of.
+Luang Prabang is also the best place to witness processions of saffron-robed monks walking the streets to collect morning alms -a unique and magical sight for outsiders.
+As one of Laos' most spiritually important practices, you'll need to follow the lead of your guide to avoid any cultural faux pas.

 Cycle through the Countryside

 Thanks to its incredible natural scenery and little-explored paths, Laos makes for an incredible cycling destination.
-The best part about cycling in Laos is its propensity for getting you closer to local communities, and plays a starring role in Buffalo Tours' adventure itineraries with a cultural twist.
+The best part about cycling in Laos is its propensity for getting you closer to local communities.
+These local communities are a starring role in Buffalo Tours' adventure itineraries, which make for great adventures with a cultural twist.
 Set off on a shorter journey with a Luang Prabang countryside cycling journey, or test your limits with an adventurous cycle of the Laos Grand Loop.

 Sail the Mekong River